SLotman/MSX/blueMSX-DPI/README.md

 * DPI awareness binary, so it renders correctly on high dpi settings
 * Solution for Visual Studio 2017 (the folder says VS2012, maybe it still works on it, but I compiled it on 2017)
 * 300% zoom option for window mode, working on GDI, Direct-X, Direct-X HW and Direct3D.
+* Fix to load Back to the Future MSX2

 ## BEWARE:
 - Only the classic theme will work with this version.
 I have no clue how other themes will behave.